The Human Voice as a Sensor-Based Electronic Live Instrument

 Ulla Rauter, Christina Ruf //STIMME UND ELEKTRONIK, Alte Schmiede 2020

-In the "Talking Hands" project, I replaced the fingertip rings with the exact position of the fingertips using the Leap sensor and designed a net-like LED interface that runs over the hands and fingers, making it visible which sound track is currently active and where in the "vocal space" I am currently moving.
+In the "Talking Hands" project, I replaced the fingertip rings with precise tracking of fingertips via the Leap sensor and designed a net-like LED interface covering the hands and fingers.
+This visualization makes the currently active sound layer visible, showing where I am within the “vocal space.”

 Talking Hands